mino29/arch-i3/README.md

 Dotfiles for my i3wm config.
 These can be annoyingly long and dull, because it's also a reminder of how I set them up to myself.
-Hope you find theme useful in some way.
+Hope you find them useful in some way.

 ## 🎨 Colorscheme